itisha07/Virtual-Office-Table/README.md

 This project was made as a part of the course IT Workshop 2, and the team that worked on it comprised of 4 members:

-Akanksha Srivastava
+Akanksha Srivastava,
-Itisha Dewan
+Itisha Dewan,
-Swati Dewan
+Swati Dewan,
 Shikha Jain